OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

-We will finish this section on macro-style parameter passing by considering the use of macros in C++, where a parameter like *a* and *b* in the example below must be wrapped in parentheses when it is actually used in the body of the macro.
+We will finish this section on macro-style parameter passing by considering the use of macros in C++, where a parameter like *a* or *b* in the example below must be wrapped in parentheses when it is actually used in the body of the macro.
 Try to determine the output of the main program in each example.